 In Nevada, CMS approved a state plan amendment ("SPA") in August, 2014 that implemented a hospital supplemental payment program retroactive to January 1, 2014.
 This SPA has been approved for additional state fiscal years including the 2021 fiscal year covering the period of July 1, 2020 through June 30, 2021.
+CMS approval for the 2022 fiscal year, which is still pending, is expected to occur.

-In connection with this program, included in our financial results was approximately \$6 million and \$7 million during the three-month periods ended June 30, 2021 and 2020, respectively, and \$11 million and \$14 million during the six-month periods ended June 30, 2021 and 2020, respectively.
+In connection with this program, included in our financial results was approximately \$5 million and \$6 million during the three-month periods ended September 30, 2021 and 2020, respectively, and \$16 million and \$20 million during the nine-month periods ended September 30, 2021 and 2020, respectively.
 We estimate that our reimbursements pursuant to this program will approximate \$20 million during the year ended December 31, 2021.